The health secretary says one thing,the PM says the opposite

 Even before today’s u-turn, Jim Pickard of the FT wrote that Conservative ministers had been left in the dark over the mansion tax.
 Senior figures like Hunt will not be happy that their explicit defence of the policy have now been trampled in the mud.

 At least one head will surely have to roll.
 The question is, will that be Hunt’s?
-Or that of Nick Timothy, the unpopular author of the policy and May’s closest adviser?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Or that of Nick Timothy, the unpopular author of the policy and May’s closest adviser?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.